 Quality.
-One little word that can mean so much.
+One little word can mean so much.
 We strive for quality in every area of our lives.
-From award winning entertainment to organic food ingredients, who doesn’t prefer things to be top notch?
+From award-winning entertainment to organic food ingredients, who doesn’t prefer things to be top-notch?
 We’re first taught how to produce quality work in school.
 Receiving a good grade on a paper or exam is a pretty clear indicator of a job well done.
-After school though, things can get a bit murky.
+After school, though, things can get a bit murky.

 Once we enter the workforce, the expectations of what quality work means can vary greatly.
 In the translation industry, quality work is the key to not only keeping clients happy but to producing effectively translated texts.